 Solid Surface Care and Maintenance

-We recommend cleaning solid surface applications with a non-abrasive sponge or cloth with soapy water and an ammonia-based cleaner.
-To prevent watermarks and any build up on the surface, wipe up spills quickly, and finish wiping completely dry.
-To disinfect, please use diluted household bleach.
+We recommend cleaning solid surface applications using a non-abrasive sponge or cloth with soapy water and an ammonia-based cleaner.
+To prevent watermarks and any build up on the surface, wipe up spills quickly and until completely dry.
+To disinfect, we recommend using diluted household bleach.